lifewatch/BatSounds/beaglebone_batcorder/README.md

 For our setup, using a static IP address was required.
 Two approaches can be used:
-Set up connman by creating a file and not touching the interfaces or dhclient file:
+* Set up connman by creating a file and not touching the interfaces or dhclient file (both need to be cleared):
 ```
 /var/lib/connman/eth0.config